Interactive Dashboard Example

 - threshold or risk signals stand out,

-This is why dashboards like this often surprise people.
+This is why dashboards like this often feel calmer, cleaner, and more useful.

 Typical dashboards explain performance.
 Executive dashboards direct attention.